xIves/scientific_programming/README.md

 ## Working directories

-Create the following folder structure for the course.
-The course material provided
+In the course, we will use the following folder structure.
+You can find the material on Moodle and on GitHub:
-on Moodle for each week should be copied to these folders.
-Use the 'exercises' folder
-for the exercises and the 'challenge' folder for the challenge.

 ```plaintext
 |--scientific_programming